WORRIED YOU MAY HAVE A GYPSY MOTH PROBLEM?

 Bt has been approved by the FDA to be used on organic produce up until the day of harvest.
 Because it is so specific it is a safe product to use around people and animals

-Treatment for gypsy moth is very dependant on the weather and development stages of the caterpillar but historically treatment starts in mid to late May.
+Treatment for gypsy moth is very dependant on the weather and development stages of the caterpillar but historically treatment starts after Memorial Day until Mid June.

-Aerial treatment does require a minimum amount of acres to be effective.
+Aerial treatment does require a 50 acres minimum a to be effective.
 If your property does not meet the minimum amount of acres needed we can group neighbors and/or subdivisions together to provide you with cost effective treatment options.

 Because of the nature of Bt you will not notice an immediate kill of caterpillars.
 First the caterpillars must consume the leaf with the Bt on it and after time the caterpillars will die.
 You will also not see a complete kill.
 What the Bt does is reduce the number of gypsy moth so that the damage is less and the population stays in a manageable number.